 There are several reasons why commercial trucks can be involved in an accident.
 One of the most common reasons is due to driver error.
 A study conducted by the FMCSA identifies four of the most common reasons drivers cause accidents:

-The Glendale truck accident lawyers at our firm represent clients involved in accidents with various types of large trucks and commercial vehicles, including semi-trucks, 18-wheelers, tractor-trailers, cargo trucks, flatbed trucks and more.
-No matter the kind of commercial truck that hit you, it is in your best interest to contact an attorney as soon as possible.
+The Glendale, AZ truck accident lawyers at our firm represent clients involved in truck wrecks and commercial vehicle accidents, including semi-trucks, 18-wheelers, tractor-trailers, cargo trucks, flatbed trucks, and delivery vehicles.
+No matter the kind of commercial truck that hit you in Glendale or anywhere in the West Valley, it is in your best interest to contact an attorney as soon as possible.
 You have a limited time to pursue compensation so do not delay.

-Several of our attorneys are members of the American Association for Justices Leaders Forum, including founder Jeff Phillips and Timothy Tonkin.
-Jeff Phillips has obtained verdicts in Maricopa, Pinal, Pima and Mohave County.
+Our firm is recognized nationally for our trial experience.
+Several of our attorneys are members of the American Association for Justice’s Leaders Forum, including founder Jeff Phillips and Timothy Tonkin.
+Jeff Phillips has successfully obtained verdicts in Maricopa, Pinal, Pima, and Mohave Counties.